Skip to content

 The math isn't hard.
 Bandai Namco's most prominent RPG franchise is Tales of, and the last mainline entry is now old enough to have a greatest-hits reputation.
 Tales of Graces f Remastered came out in January 2025, which kept the brand warm, but a remaster of a 2009 game is not the same thing as a new entry.
 The anime art style in the teaser fits the series' visual language, and the sword-and-shield silhouette could map onto any number of Tales protagonists.

-That said, the teaser is vague enough that a completely new IP isn't off the table.
+the teaser is vague enough that a completely new IP isn't off the table.
 Scarlet Nexus launched in 2021 and never got a sequel despite a solid reception, and Bandai Namco has published enough one-off JRPGs over the years that a fresh property would not be surprising.
 The stretch scenario, floated by some outlets, is a FromSoftware project.
 The Duskbloods is already confirmed as a Switch 2 exclusive from that studio, and Elden Ring's publisher relationship with Bandai Namco means the connection exists on paper.
 But nothing in this teaser points there, and reading FromSoftware into a sword-carrying anime character is the kind of hopeful leap that ends in disappointment.

 Friday's reveal lands on the same day as the Capcom Spotlight event, which we covered earlier this week ahead of the Pragmata showing.
-March 5 is a genuinely busy afternoon for anyone with a JRPG wishlist and a browser full of tabs.
+March 5 is a busy afternoon for anyone with a JRPG wishlist and a browser full of tabs.
 Whatever Bandai Namco announces, five years of franchise silence means the bar for excitement is already set low enough that almost anything clears it.